blairw/shellstarterkit/docs/03-python-setup.md

 ## macOS

-1. Install Python 3 via Homebrew:
+1. Install Python 3.7 via Homebrew:

     ```bash
     brew install python@3.7
     ```

-2. Symlink `python` to point to `python3`, and modify the PATH:
+2. Set Python 3.7 to be the default, and modify the PATH:

     ```bash
     mkdir ~/pythons